How L\'evy flights triggered by presence of defectors affect evolution of cooperation in spatial games: Result

 \subsection{Change of optimal sensitivities depending on densities}

-Finally, we focus on how cooperation evolves depending on density $\rho$ in both movement types.
+Finally, we focus on how cooperation evolves depending on density $\rho$.
+L\'evy flights ($\alpha=3.0$), uniform movements ($\alpha=0.0$), and fixed movements ($P(1)=1$) are compared.
 Figure \ref{fig:density} shows $\bar{f}_{\rm C}$ when sensitivity $s$ and density $\rho$ were changed.
-As seen in the figure, L\'evy flights promoted cooperation compared to normal movements as a whole (red regions in L\'evy flights are larger than those in normal movements).
-As explained in the previous section, this is because cooperative clusters tend to remain in L\'evy flights.
+As seen in the figure, L\'evy flights (with $\alpha=3.0$) and fixed movements ($P(1)=1$) promoted cooperation compared to uniform movements as a whole (red regions in the first and third panels in Fig.~\ref{fig:density} are larger than that in the second panel).
+As explained above, this is because the shortest movements have the advantage of forming cooperative clusters.

 Next, we examine the effect of density on cooperation.
-When the sensitivity was at its highest $s=1$, cooperation did not evolve at all in both cases.
+When the sensitivity was at its highest $s=1$, cooperation did not evolve at all in all cases.
 When the sensitivity was too low $s \leq 1/4$, cooperation did not evolve much.
 Thus, even when the density was changed, moderate sensitivities $1/4 \leq s < 7/8$ were best for cooperation to evolve.

-Moreover, as the density became larger, higher sensitivity promoted more cooperation in both cases.
+Moreover, as the density became larger, higher sensitivity promoted more cooperation in all cases.
 In sparse situations (low densities), cooperative clusters tend to be maintained because they are surrounded by few defectors.
 In contrast, in dense situations, cooperative clusters tend to be destroyed by surrounding defectors.
 In that case, it is better for cooperators to escape from their current positions by moving to other cells.
-Thus, higher sensitivity can promote cooperation in the dense situations.
+Thus, higher sensitivity can promote cooperation in dense situations.